lambdaclass/cairo-vm_in_go/README.md

 ##### RelocateAddress

-This `Relocatable`'s method converts an address of the original memory into an address of the relocated memory.
+This `Relocatable`'s method transforms an address of the original memory into an address of the relocated memory.
 Because the relocated memory is one-dimensional and not divided into segments, the memory addresses are not of type `Relocatable` but
 `uint`.